MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-4409.md

 ## Top Customer List worksheet

-This worksheet shows current sales amounts and balance in LCY by customer.
+This worksheet shows current sales amounts and balance in local currency (LCY) by customer.
 You can group data by a Year-Quarter-Month-Day hierarchy on the due date.

 With filters and slicers, you can zoom into a single customer or a group of customers.